 This was introduced with effact from the 1st.
 July 1837.
 It became a legal requirement for all births,

 marriages and deaths to be reported to the local registrar.
-Indexes to the entries are available at The
+Especially in the early days, it was possible

 If the father/husband was in the army or Royal Navy, or the event took place abroad, then it's likely that